John Astley (courtier): Family

 By his first wife Katherine, daughter of Sir John Champernowne of Devonshire, he had no issue.
 His second wife was Margaret, daughter of Thomas Lord Grey (a son of Thomas Grey, 2nd Marquess of Dorset), by whom he had a son, afterwards Sir John Astley, two other sons, and three daughters.
+His daughter Bridget Astley married Norton Knatchbull, and Eleanor Astley married Norton's brother, Thomas.